-Why and how we process data What data is processed Legal grounds you're visiting, like ads for gardening equipment on a page about gardening tips.
-(And when ads are personalised, we ask for your consent.)
-With your consent, such as recommending apps on Google Play based on videos that you've watched on YouTube, or showing you Examples of processing activities: about your activity in our services, personalised ads based on your interests, like ads If you search for 'mountain bikes' or watch videos of mountain biking, you may see an ad for such as your search terms, Chrome browsing that relate to baking as you browse the web after watching videos about baking on YouTube.
+Information about your activity in our services, such as your search terms, Chrome browsing history you've synced with your Google Account, your views and interactions with content and ads, and your activity on third-party sites and context of the site you're visiting, like ads for gardening equipment on a page about gardening tips.
+(And when ads are personalized, we ask for your consent.)

+With your consent, such as recommending apps on Google Play based on videos you've watched on YouTube, or showing you personalized ads based on your interests, like ads that relate to baking as you browse the web after watching videos about baking on YouTube.